jatorresmunguia/disease_outbreak_news/README.md

 [X](https://x.com/jtorresmunguia), or
 [here](https://juan-torresmunguia.netlify.app/contact/).

-The last version of the dataset was updated on septiembre 30, 2024 and contains information on 3050 **outbreaks**, associated with 85 infectious diseases that occurred from January 1996 to septiembre 2024 in 236 countries and territories worldwide.
+The last version of the dataset was updated on 30/09/2024 and contains information on 3050 **outbreaks**, associated with 85 infectious diseases that occurred from 01/1996 to 09/2024 in 236 countries and territories worldwide.